psholtz/MIT-6.087/Section-2/exercise2-05.md

 z <-- 0
 ```

-The second statement, `z=z-->x;`, will evaluate as follows: the postfix decrement operator -- has highest precedence, but will execute only AFTER the expression is evaluated.
+The second statement, `z=z-->x;`, will evaluate as follows: the postfix decrement operator -- has the highest precedence, but will execute only AFTER the expression is evaluated.
 Hence, during expression evaluation, we will take the (present) value of z, and see whether it is larger than x, which is 11.
 The answer is no, z is not larger than x.
 Hence the "answer" stored in z will be zero.
-But at this point, the postfix decrement operator will be applied to z and reduce it by 1.
+But at this point, expression evaluation terminates and the postfix decrement operator will be applied to z and reduce it by 1.

 Hence, the final value stored in z will be -1.